wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 function type cached on the node.
 The cold start latency is measured as the difference between a cold start and a warm start.
 The measurement is performed only once when a new function type is first time cached and first time accessed after being cached.
+On eviction, the priority value of all instances are computed and sorted, and then the lowest priority instances are evicted, until the resource is sufficient for starting the newly requested instance.